data-pup/rc-blog/week-4/day-1.md

 is emitted in the target directory, but this may depend on how many more issues I run into regarding the IR types.
 Whee!

+---

+I spent some time working through a PR for `wasm-pack` with a friend, and helped them make their first contribution to an OSS repo!
+One of the other tasks of the day was attending an introduction to Coq.
+Notes for that are stored in this folder.